-Venture capital trust status: the investment manager confirmed to the Audit Committee that the conditions for maintaining the Company's status as an approved venture capital trust had been complied with throughout the year.
+Audit Committee that the conditions for maintaining the Company's status as an approved venture capital trust had been complied with throughout the period.
 The position was also confirmed and reported on by Philip Hare & Associates LLP in its capacity as adviser to the Company on taxation matters and the relevant report was reviewed by the Audit Committee.